 The virus that causes COVID-19, named SARS-CoV-2, belongs to the coronaviridae family of lipid-enveloped, single-stranded RNA viruses.
 The coronaviridae family is a large family of viruses that cause illnesses such as the common cold and the more serious SARS (Severe Acute Respiratory Syndrome) and MERS (Middle Eastern Respiratory Syndrome).

-Recently, a team lead by researchers at Sunnybrook Research Institute (ON, Canada) isolated the virus, having cultured it from clinical specimens taken from a containment facility.
-It is hoped that isolating the virus will speed up developments in testing, treatments and vaccine developments, as understanding of the biology of COVID-19 is better understood
+A team lead by researchers at Sunnybrook Research Institute (ON, Canada) isolated the virus, having cultured it from clinical specimens taken from a containment facility.
+It is hoped that isolating the virus will speed up developments in testing, treatments and vaccine developments, as understanding of the biology of COVID-19 is better understood.

 How can I stop the spread of COVID-19?